yanshu/pisa/pisa/utils/stats.md

 ### barlow_llh

-This likelihood takes into account the finite MC statistics uncertainties on the expected values
+This likelihood takes into account the finite MC statistics uncertainties on the expected valuesas in doi:10.1016/0010-4655(93)90005-W ("Fitting using finite Monte Carlo samples" by Barlow and Beeston).

 ## Chi-Square Values

-Bla
+These are the Chi-Squared values expressing the compatibility of two MapSets.
+In the limit of large nummbers this should give the same result as `-2*llh`.

 ### chi2